UWC2-PYTHON/ProgrammingInPython/source/modules/Documentation.rst

 .. code-block:: python

     if (frobnaglers > whozits):
-        # borangas are shermed to ensure frobnagler population
-        # does not grow out of control
+        # borangas are shermed to ensure that frobnagler population does not grow out of control
         sherm_the_boranga()

 You can use them to mark places you want to revisit later: